“Yahweh is my best friend and my shepherd. I always have more than enough” Psalm 23:1, TPT

 Everything Jesus came to accomplish was aimed at removing the illusion of separation so we could see the Father clearly again—and in seeing Him, finally see ourselves.

-When the veil is gone, we stop living toward God and begin living with God.
+It really is as simple and as profound as this: When the veil is gone, we stop living toward God and begin living with God.
+We stop striving our way inward and realize we are already home.

 How God restored my voice, healed my identity, and awakened joy I never knew was possible.